sclinede/blood_contracts-core/README.md

 ## "Or" Composition (BC::Sum class)

-Actually, we could add another type to our validation using "Or" composition.
+Actually, we could add another type in our validation using "Or" composition.
 Use it by calling `#or_a` / `#or_an` method on your BC::Refined class.
 Let's try:

 ```ruby